-Criminal Justice Commission Board – Judge David Bowles, Chair; Scott Furkin, Vice-Chair
+Criminal Justice Commission Board – Judge David Bowles, Chair; D. Scott Furkin, Vice-Chair

-The Criminal Justice Commission is responsible for criminal justice and public safety planning, research, and system-wide coordination and collaboration.
+The Criminal Justice Commission is responsible for criminal justice planning, research, and system-wide coordination and collaboration.
 The 27-member Commission Board is comprised of key local, state, and federal criminal justice and public safety representatives and Metro Government officials as well as local residents representing the community.

-Established to develop strategic priorities for Commission and assist with meeting agenda development.
+Established to develop strategic priorities for the Commission and assist with meeting agendadevelopment.
 Members consist of Board Co-Chairs and Board Committee Chairs/Co-Chairs.

 Legislative Committee – Scott Furkin, Chair